Virginia Commonwealth University

 The Financial Aid Office at Virginia Commonwealth University seeks to assist students and their families, so that any qualified student who desires to pursue an education at VCU may do so without the hindrance of financial barriers.
 We support enrollment and retention by identifying resources and educating parents and students so that they may make sound financial decisions.

-All staff of the Financial Aid Office at Virginia Commonwealth University adhere to the Code of Conduct of the National Association of Student Financial Aid Administrators.
+All staff of the Financial Aid Office at Virginia Commonwealth University adhere to the Statement of Ethical Principles and Code of Conduct of the National Association of Student Financial Aid Administrators.

 The Office of Financial Aid is a service organization supporting Virginia Commonwealth University's enrollment and retention goals by identifying and obtaining resources for students to pursue their educational goals; delivering funds in a timely and equitable manner; and educating students, their families and the VCU community to make informed financial decisions.
 Each year, more than $270 million in student aid is disbursed to more than 18,000 students.